srgantmoomoo/srgantmoomoo/README.md

 ## SrgantMooMoo
 Hi there, i'm  SrgantMooMoo.
-I got into coding around July 2020 and it's something I genuinly enjoy doing now.
-I know java pretty well now and also know html and css.
+I got into coding around July 2020 and it's something I genuinely enjoy doing now.
+I know Java pretty well now and also know HTML and CSS.
 The majority of my projects right now have to do with minecraft modding.
-I eventually want to get into c, c++, python, go, and JavaScript, and maybe more some day.
+I eventually want to get into C, C++, Python, Go, and JavaScript, and maybe more some day.

 ## Projects
 **works in progress** <br>
 - postman, a public minecraft forge 1.12.2 client for anarchy servers.
-  - postman++, a paid extenstion of postman with a few exclusive features.
+  - postman++, a paid extension of postman with a few exclusive features.
 - beach house, a private latest version fabric client for minecraft, based off bedroom.
 - bedroom, a public latest version fabric base for minecraft clients.